JamesCodes/legends/src/pages/index.md

       cost: "95"

 openHours:
-  heading: When to drop in.
+  heading: When we are open and when we are closed.
   description: We offer a walk in only service as we find this is the best way to make as many happy customers as possible.
   days:
     - name: Monday